 Maybe you hurt it by toothbrushing.
 Don’t worry and floss between and/or around the teeth and leave it alone now.
 Oral care comes first, floss it, brush it with electric round headed toothbrush to avoid hurting the gumline!

 What to do next after you cleaned your mouth in every way?

 Ok there are some methods and not every can work out for you but it can happen.

 Did you hear “oil pulling” or salt water rinsing?

 They have a big fever around it but it really works because it kills the bacteria around that area and reduces those numbers.
 Now the next step after proper oral care daily twice (after lunch time or around, and before bedtime) is to grab some tools.

 I give you two methods to stop the problem and treat it well.

 1. Oil pulling

-Coconut oil is solid under normal room tempreture so you can chew it initially.
+Coconut oil is solid under normal room tempreture so you can chew it initially from the spoon.
 Olive oil is what it is.
-Both needs to be pure and unprocessed, avoiding any harmful crap in them and be aware that some brands of olive oils are also crap as sold worldwide like fish oil to fool people with vegetable junk.
+Both needs to be pure and unprocessed, avoiding any harmful crap in them.
+And be aware that some brands of olive oils are also crap as sold worldwide like fish oil to fool people with vegetable junk.
 Furthermore if you use them, mainly they are the best for cooking and frying because they contain higher omegas which are less harmful when heated.
 So the purpose is, they are pure and multifunctional.

 You will gather later so much saliva with the oil that it will be hard to keep it in but try to maintain that amount of time as long as you can.
 You can do it further but doesn’t make much more good or bad.
 As you constantly and slowly rinsing with care and focus, try to force it between your teeth because that is the main target here.